-myvac[®]: an innovative individualized immunotherapy that uses Artificial Intelligence technology to personalize each patient's treatment
+myvac®: an advanced platform for innovative individualized immunotherapy that uses Artificial Intelligence technology to personalize each patient's treatment

 With the myvac® platform, Transgene is positioned in the fields of individualized immunotherapy and precision medicine.
 Our approach is based on the MVA viral vector.
 The myvac® products format designed to stimulate and educate the immune system against a patient's cancer by targeting the genetic mutations specific to his or her tumor (neoantigens).
 This approach has the advantage of an optimized process allowing a production time compatible with the clinical care of patients.
 With myvac®, Transgene overcame several scientific and technical challenges.
-The Company set up an innovative combines workflow that bioengineering, digital transformation, established vectorization know-how and unique manufacturing capabilities.
+The Company set up an innovative workflow that combines bioengineering. digital transformation, established vectorization know-how and unique manufacturing capabilities.